janschupke/lines/_PRP/README.md

 - Forget to move completed PRPs to archive
 - Forget to update archive README.md

-This workflow ensures consistent, high-quality development with clear processes and automated completion of feature sets.
+This workflow ensures consistent, high-quality development with clear processes and automated completion of feature sets for the Lines game project.